AlgyJr/ios_guides/Table-View-Quickstart.md

 ### Step 1: Determine what data you need to display in the table
 Figure out what data you need to display in the table and how you're going to obtain this data.
-In our example we have static fixture which is a list of strings.
+In our example, we have a static fixture which is a list of strings.

 ```swift